 Before you start to panic, there are solutions available that you can implement to fix this.
-In this article, we’ll go over the various reasons why your GoPro is not showing up on PC and how you can resolve the issue.
+In this article, we’ll go over the various reasons why your GoPro is not showing up on PC and how you can resolve the issue and recover data.

 Possible Reasons Why a Computer Won’t Recognize a GoPro

 There are lots of potential reasons why your GoPro is not showing up on PC.
 Some of them are easier to fix than others.
 Let’s take a brief look at some common reasons why your GoPro is not recognized by the PC:

 |🔧 Corrupted or outdated drivers||Any hardware that connects to your computer requires drivers.
 Drivers enable your hardware to communicate with each other.
 Without them, your GoPro may not be recognized by the computer.|

 |🔌 Faulty hardware||If your GoPro is not connecting to a PC, it could be the result of a faulty SD card reader, cable, or port.
 A faulty component can break down communication entirely.|